 - Tips for Using and Maintaining a Sourdough Starter ~ Part 2

 Once you’ve got your sourdough starter established, it’s time to move on to the actual bread-making itself.
-This recipe is one I found in an old recipe pamphlet from 1869.
+This recipe is adapted from one that I found in an old recipe pamphlet called Mrs. Winslow’s Domestic Receipt Book for 1869.

 “One coffee-cup flour; two coffee-cups Graham flour, one coffee cup warm water, half coffee cup yeast, a little molasses, a teaspoon of salt, half teaspoon soda dissolved in the water.
 Make as stiff as it can be stirred with a spoon.
 Let it rise over night, and bake about an hour in a moderate oven.
 This quantity makes one loaf.”